shivanialane/II-I-Labs/C++ Lab/Experiment 13(b)/readme.md

-Write a C++ Program for divide by zero using multiple catch
+Write a C++ Program for divide by zero using multiple catch.